Sam Smith: “My Pronouns Are They/Them”

 Sam Smith, who came out as non-binary in March, has shared that they’re now using they/them pronouns.
-In a Twitter thread last Friday, Smith shared an image reading, “My pronouns are they/them,” accompanied by a thread.
+In a Twitter thread this morning, Smith shared an image reading, “My pronouns are they/them,” accompanied by a thread.

 “Today is a good day so here goes.
 I’ve decided I am changing my pronouns to THEY/THEM,” Smith wrote.
 “After a lifetime of being at war with my gender I’ve decided to embrace myself for who I am, inside and out.
 I’m so excited and privileged to be surrounded by people that support me in this decision but I’ve been very nervous about announcing this because I care too much about what people think but f*ck it!
 I understand there will be many mistakes and mis gendering but all I ask is you please please try.
 I hope you can see me like I see myself now.
 Thank you.”